Standard-Deviator/Introduction-to-R-and-the-Tidyverse/README.md

 If you are using a lab computer, you only need to download the course resources.
 If you are using a personal laptop, ensure that you have a updated version of R and RStudio installed.

+For the first class, go to the following website: https://standard-deviator.shinyapps.io/Class_1/

 Good luck, and I look forward to meeting you all tomorrow!